We first published this alert on 27 March 2020 and we have updated it to reflect more recent developments

 What’s the worst that can happen?

 The impact of a ransomware attack can be severe and far-reaching.
 For the corporate victim, it can mean business disruption, financial loss and reputational damage.
+For some it may mean that they are forced to close.

 For those whose data has been compromised, this could mean that critical data is rendered inaccessible or disclosed to unauthorised people – in some cases this could include sensitive data.